 During the reports, the author continues to mention having a female assistant.
 Given that Lucrecia called these her notes during the hologram message, Kyle and I suspected that Shalua was her assistant, but we later learned that Lucrecia wasn’t being entirely honest with us.
-The early parts of the Omega Report were actually someone else’s files that Lucrecia had mixed in with her own, and that Lucrecia was the assistant of this original author.
+The early parts of the Omega Report were actually someone else’s files that Lucrecia had mixed in with her own, and Lucrecia was the assistant of this original author.
 This only becomes clear later on.
-Still, it’s confusing and poorly handled, so I felt it would be best to make it clear here at the outset rather than the pretend to the contrary.
+It’s confusing and poorly handled, so I felt it would be best to make it clear here at the outset rather than the pretend to the contrary.

 At this point, Rosso starts trying to make a point about how Deepground’s soldiers were trained to kill, so they killed, because they were ordered to.
 I don’t know how I’m supposed to read this.
 Given the degree to which DoC borrows from Metal Gear Solid, is this – combined with the extreme reaching the narrative did to give Shelke a child’s body – some kind of attempt to make a commentary on military training, PTSD, or even child soldiers?
 If that’s the case, I have a counterargument offered by this game itself, and we’ll be looking at it in the final chapters.
 For the time being, let’s just say that if it was Square’s plan to make a commentary on child soldiers, they shot themselves in the foot so hard that the whole product is about to upend and die of blood loss.